sophiay98/4182_fuzzer/user_guide.md

 To skip fuzzing a field, simply leave the cell corresponding to that field empty.

-The value of each cell should be a hex string within the range of the valid values for that field.
+The value of each cell should be a hex string within the range of the valid values for that field in the format of 0x00.

-For example, a valid CSV file shoud look like:
+For example, a valid CSV file should look like:

     seq,flags,chksum
-    01,00,02
+    0x01,0x00,0x02
-    02,01,01
+    0x02,0x01,0x01

-each row will produce one packet to be sent.
+Each row will produce one packet to be sent.

 #####3 Payload
 A default payload is included for each packet sent.